tikhoplav/ethgen/README.md

 # Ethgen

-A toolkit for ethereum compatible app development.
-Contains base primitives to and utilities to construct RPC calls, to deserialize and decode RPC responses and to sign transactions with a private key.
+A toolkit for ethereum compatible development.

+Contains base primitives, utilities and helper macros to construct RPC calls, deserialize and decode RPC responses and sign transactions with a private key.
 Built with full `no_std` support.

 > Currently uses `forbid(unsafe_code)` directive, however this may change as
 > soon benchmarking is done and use of unsafe code would show significant gain